00JCIV00/cova/README.md

 ___

 ## Overview
 Cova is based on the idea that Arguments will fall into one of three types: Commands, Options, or Values.
-These types are assembled into a single Command struct which is then used to parse argument tokens.
+These Types are assembled into a single Command struct which is then used to parse argument tokens.

 ## Table of Contents
 - [Demo](#demo)